Entropic-Visio/Entropic-Visio/README.md

 # 🐅 Entropic Visio 🐉
 **`Aspiring Problem Solver and Programmer`**
 Currently studying Computer Science in University to figure out what I want to be in the Future.
-Love to program and figurer out innovative solutions.
+Love to program and and create things.
 ---

 ### 🧰 Languages and Technologies